Zhengdw/zhengdw.github.io/index.markdown

 # About

 Hi, I'm David.
-I'll be joining IST Austria as a postdoctoral researcher with [Monika Henzinger](https://ista.ac.at/en/research/henzinger_monika-group/).
+I'm a postdoctoral researcher at the Institute of Science and Technology Austria (ISTA) with [Monika Henzinger](https://ista.ac.at/en/research/henzinger_monika-group/).
 I was a PhD student in Computer Science at the University of Illinois at Urbana-Champaign (UIUC) where I was fortunate enough to be advised by [Timothy M. Chan](https://tmc.web.engr.illinois.edu/).
 I completed a BSc in Combined Honours Computer Science and Mathematics and a MSc in Computer Science at the University of British Columbia (UBC) with [Will Evans](https://www.cs.ubc.ca/~will/).